Last Updated on April 13, 2026

 There are no public holidays in Jamaica in July.
 That’s a good thing because Jamaica almost shuts down for business on public holidays.

 July 4th is not a holiday in Jamaica.
 You could find that airfares are higher for that weekend since many people do come to Jamaica for the long weekend.
+The US Embassy usually has some sort of celebratory exercise.

 Fruits and Foods in Season in Jamaica in July